mevdschee/php-crud-api/README.md

 ## Installation

-Put the files in a folder and edit config.php.dist and rename it to config.php.
-Let Apache serve the folder and configure the .htaccess RewriteBase to match the exposed part of the path.
+Put the files in a folder named "api" and edit config.php.dist and rename it to config.php.
+Let Apache serve the parent folder or configure the .htaccess RewriteBase to match the exposed part of the path.

 ## License